Sexy MF: Critical reception

 Parry Gettelman from Orlando Sentinel felt the song is "getting good performances out" of the New Power Generation, adding that NPG rapper Tony M. is "improved", and the band "really rocks".
 Johnny Dee from Smash Hits gave it two out of five, noting its "grunting and grinding in the usual Paisley Park sassy funk style with some gorgeous jazzy brazz-n-stuff".
-Charles Aaron from Spin found that the "Sexy MF" video "is simply Prince playing catch-up with Madonna's "Justify My Love" and hundreds of pimpin'-ain't-easy hip hop clips.
-But the song itself is a cuddly monster of as groove, his first party-tape must-have since "Housequake" from 1987's Sign o' the Times."
-Another editor, Alec Foege, declared the track as "blissfully puerile".
+Charles Aaron from Spin found that the "Sexy MF" video "is simply Prince playing catch-up with Madonna's 'Justify My Love' and hundreds of pimpin'-ain't-easy hip hop clips.
+But the song itself is a cuddly monster of as groove, his first party-tape must-have since 'Housequake' from 1987's Sign o' the Times."
+Another Spin editor, Alec Foege, declared the track as "blissfully puerile".
 Richard Harrington from The Washington Post complimented its "lean, wickedly propulsive energy" in the grand tradition of James Brown, Curtis Mayfield and Prince's own "Housequake".
 He concluded, "It's too bad the chorus's explicitness undermines its airplay potential."